thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 ```

-9 It's still a prototype!
+9 It's still a Prototype!
 =========================

 Our application is ready now.
 But let's have a second look at the `.html` page